puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_expressions.markdown

 ### Operands

-The operands in an expression can be any other expression.
-Anything that resolves to a value of the expected type is allowed.
+Operands in an expression can be any other expression --- that is, anything that resolves to a value of the expected data type is allowed.

 Each operator has its own rules for the [data types][datatypes] of its operands.
 See the list of operators below for details.